N3nk0v/Cybersec-Scripts/password_scripts/readme.txt

 ### Usage Example:
 To generate a dictionary for the theme "medic" for example, with a maximum of 1000 passwords, run the script, and the resulting dictionary file will be saved in the specified output directory.

+🔐 MD5 Hash Brute-force Script
+📄 Script: md5_bruteforce.py
+🧠 Description
+This is a simple brute-force tool for cracking MD5 hashes, written in pure Python.
+It attempts to recover the original plaintext string that corresponds to a given MD5 hash by generating and checking all possible combinations of lowercase letters, up to a specified length.

+⚙️ How It Works
+Uses itertools.product to generate combinations of characters.
+Hashes each combination using hashlib.md5().
+Compares each generated hash to the target hash.
+If a match is found, prints the original string and time taken.

+🧪  For Example when we input target hash: target_hash = "5d41402abc4b2a76b9719d911017c592" it shoud shows us "hello"

+⚠️ Disclaimer
+All scripts in this folder are part of my personal learning journey in cybersecurity and are created solely for educational and academic purposes.